ppy/osu-wiki/wiki/Rules/en.md

 2.  **Keep your posts and replies suitable for people of all-ages.** NSFW content isn't appropriate for an all-ages community, though there's nothing stopping you from discussing these sorts of things in private messages.
 3.  **Be productive with your criticism without resorting to personal attacks.** Criticism is a wonderful thing when done properly, but if you're resorting to personal attacks to make your point, you're doing it wrong and you should feel bad.
 4.  **Keep threads relevant, and avoid resurrecting older topics if the conversation has died out.** If a topic has been dead for years, it isn't really relevant any more, so just let it fade away.
 Post a new one, or maybe search and see if someone has answered your question already.
 5.  **Keep your signatures and avatars reasonable.** If they're animated, they shouldn't strobe or flash excessively.
-They should also be of a filesize small enough for users with slower connections to not feel their presence on the page, ideally under half a megabyte (500 kilobytes) where possible.
+The images should also be of a filesize small enough for users with slower connections to not feel their presence on the page, ideally under half a megabyte (500 kilobytes) where possible.
 6.  **Don't post advertisements, referral links or any other annoying or intrusive content.** Things like affiliate and referral links are fun for the person posting them and an annoyance for everybody else, so don't do it.
 Autoloading or autoplaying content/embeds falls within this rule as well.
 7.  **Linking to applications or utilities of uncertain intent is not allowed.** Put simply, if there is any doubt as to the legality of said utilities, they are not welcome to be posted.